-The comments received during Phase 3 of the Project have been used to inform the finalisation of The Parade Masterplan, which was considered by the Council at its Special Council Meeting held on 12 September 2018.
+The comments received during Phase 3 of the Project were used to inform the finalisation of The Parade Masterplan, which was considered by the Council at its Special Council Meeting held on 12 September 2018.

-At this Meeting, the Council resolved to defer the decision on the final Masterplan subject to the preparation of a report from the Council’s traffic consultant on the traffic matters contained in The Parade Masterplan.
-This report is currently being commissioned and will be presented to the Council in 2019.
+At this Meeting, following consideration of the comments received, the Council resolved to defer the decision on the final Masterplan subject to the preparation of a report from the Council’s traffic consultant on the traffic matters contained in The Parade Masterplan.

-Once The Parade Masterplan is endorsed by the Council, it will be used to prepare detailed designs and to enable budgeting to be discussed and funding to be secured.
+The Parade Masterplan will now be used to prepare detailed designs and to enable budgeting to be discussed and funding to be secured.